census-instrumentation/opencensus-php/CONTRIBUTING.md

 # Contributing to OpenCensus for PHP

 1. **Sign one of the contributor license agreements below.**
-2. Fork the repo, develop and test your code changes.
+2. Fork the repo, develop, and test your code changes.
 3. Send a pull request.

 ## Contributor License Agreements